freddy38510/quasar-app-extension-ssg/README.md

 ### Serve

-This extension provides a command to create a server for testing your static site locally:
+This extension provides a command to create a server to locally test the generated static site:

 ```bash
 quasar ssg serve <dist-folder>
 ```

 > Notes: This server is based on the [Quasar cli server](https://github.com/quasarframework/quasar/blob/dev/cli/bin/quasar-serve) adapted for static site.
-It handles SPA or PWA fallback.
+It serves the SPA fallback file (404.html) when a page has not been generated for a given route.

 #### Serve Options